bashpack-project/bashpack/README.md

 ## Configuration

-Bashpack uses a configuration file located at `/etc/bashpack/bashpack.conf`.
-It is created and maintained automatically, but you can customize it according to your needs.
+A configuration file is located at `/etc/bashpack/bashpack.conf`.
+It is created and maintained automatically, and you can customize it according to your needs.

 ## Logs

-Bashpack maintains logs in `/var/log/bashpack`.
-You can view the logs using the following command:
+Logs are maintained in `/var/log/bashpack`.
+You can quickly view the logs using the following command:

 ```sh
 sudo bp --logs